 There are many tools and resources out there to help you look for the best animation style you can use for your explainer video.

 Before you place an order, have in mind that creating an animated video requires a computer with compatible hardware and software.
-And the cost to update these equipment to follow the latest technology isn’t cheap.
+And the cost to update this equipment to follow the latest technology isn’t cheap.

 That said, whichever explainer video company you hire to create your video explainer must have a reason to charge a certain price.